AnanasikDev/Calculator/README.md

 ## Development context

 A fully functioning prototype was developed in November 2023 as a part of IB DP 1 Computer Science course in Letovo, Moscow.
-This version has not been updated since 2023.11.18
+In April 2024 this project has been revisioned and updated, with addition of new features and minor improvements.